tsackton/taelgar/Worldbuilding/Background/Cleenseau History Notes.md

 The halfling community, if you could question them, would tell you that during this time they started wintering here, sometimes, as the bridge was a convenient crossing spot over the river, and that although the main human town, such as it was, on was on the south bank, the halflings had a small seasonal settlement on the north bank.
 This was the first even semi-permanent settlement here, and [[Marigold Stonebridge]], might, if the mood struck her, claim that [[The Crossroads Inn]] was built on the site of this ancient halfling settlement.
 The Stonebridges have certainly been in this area for time immemorial, and Marigold has a deed dated DR 1332 from a Lord Tanrreck (a vassal of the Duke of Wisford) indicating the Stonebridge ownership of the several acres of land by "ancient family right".

 ## The Great War and Blood Years
+In the early 1420s, when Avatus is moving north, he captures the old Drankorian fort on the south bank of the river first, and uses magically dimension door to teleport his troops across the river and eventually defeats the Sembaran army.
+Cleeenseau at this time is not a significant fortification but it becomes a central staging point for the army in the war with Avatus, until the Sembarans are defeated.

-During the war with [[Emperor Avatus|Avatus]] Cleenseau is sacked and burned to the ground.
-The bridge is undamaged, and there is some fighting back and forth but the land is largely abandoned.
-A small halfling community flees Avatus but returns quickly and the current Crossroads Inn dates to this time.
+During the war with [[Emperor Avatus|Avatus]] Cleenseau is captured, but Avatus is seeking conquest and subjects, not revenge, and so the population is largely enslaved.
+He makes a particular deal with the Stonebridges to allow them to continue running the Crossroads Inn as a watering hole for hobgoblins.
+The halflings secretly aid humans wishing to escape hobgoblin rule, and several tunnels are built under the Crossroads Inn to assist this.

+When Avatus is defeated the town is recaptured largely intact, although the Drankorian fortifications are ruined.

 During the later 1450s the town is resettled as trade between Isingue and Sembara grows, although it is a peaceful place and no garrison or walls are built.
-The Great War does not reach this far north, and for the most part Cleenseau is untouched, save for the men and women who live to fight and die and never return.
+The Great War does not reach this far north, and for the most part Cleenseau is untouched, save for the men and women who leave to fight and die and never return.
 However, in 1546, as the hobgoblin threat in the south grows, [[Derik III]] establishes the first military garrison here and some substantial fortifications are built a bit to the east of the Crossroads Inn.

 This garrison is substantially increased in the 1550s during and after the Blood Plague, as Cleenseau becomes more of a border town and the road south to Maseau becomes more dangerous.
 Town walls are built, although smaller than the current walls (and the Crossroads Inn is outside them).